Class of Business Training

 The compliance timeline is of concern to some industry role-players.
 One stakeholder was of the concern that the grandfathering clause will lead to two reporting systems that will have to be in place for a few overlapping years.
 This will be complex unless the legislation treats everyone who is not competent yet as a new entrant.
 Another industry comment highlights the concern that the implementation timeline is too short: “

 The budgeting process for 2017 has been completed and [we] have not budgeted for any development or changes that will follow in 2017 as a result of the amendments.
 Budgeting for the amendments will commence early 2017 or as soon as the amendments are finalised.”

-This section gives details on the components of product training i.e. class of business training and product specific training.
+This section gives details on the components of product training i.e. the class of business training and product-specific training.